What is Dial-A-Ride?

 Some Dial-A-Ride programs are supported by our regional Elders & Persons with Disabilities (E&D) Committees.
 For information about a regional committee, including minutes and meeting dates, click here for Addison Region or click here for Orange/No. Windsor Region.

-Am I eligible for a ride?
+Am I eligible for a Dial-a-Ride?

 - Are you 60 or older?

 If you are still not sure, email us or call one of our local offices.
 For Addison County call 802-388-2287 M-F between the hours of 7:00am and 6:00pm.
 For Orange and Northern Windsor Counties call 802-728-3773 M-F between the hours of 8:00am and 4:30pm.
 If none of these criteria for free rides apply, you can ask about Ridematch, our fee-based service.

 Addison Region: TVT provides unlimited free rides for elders to attend meal sites in Middlebury and Vergennes , as well as to local restaurants that participate in Age Well’s Restaurant Meal Program.
 For more information about meals programs or eligibility call Age Well, 802-377-1419.

 Orange/No. Windsor Region: This program provides transportation for senior citizens from their homes to meal sites in Randolph, Bethel, Chelsea, Royalton, Hancock, and Bradford.
 These trips are usually coordinated by the senior center.
 Please call your local senior center for details.

 This is a free service for riders aged 60 or older, or living with an ADA disability.
 This program provides door-to-door transportation to a variety of destinations including grocery stores, medical appointments, work, errands, and social events.